Orchestral & Chamber Works

 - The Afterglow of Pain – thought provoking SATB/piano work based on the poetry of black slave women

-- Where Fancy is Free (Come by the Hills) – Scottish folk song arranged for SSA choir and celtic harp
+- Where Fancy is Free (Come by the Hills) – Irish folk song arranged for SSA choir, celtic harp (or piano) and violin

 - Lost Lullabies – SSAA/piano work using WW2 Jewish holocaust survivor songs as remembered by the “Saved Children”